Jqual1/blog/_posts/2022/2022-5-19-May-Update.md

 Currently, the working name for the game is Cultivating Competencies, so I was sure that that was on the title screen.

 Additionally, now that there are fewer people on campus, I was able to go around and take some pictures of places we needed in the game.
-We now have an empty Couch Hall room, the snoddy center, a study corral, and mills.
+We now have an empty Couch Hall room, the Snoddy Center, a study corral, and mills.
 The current version of the game has been sent off for review by Career Services once more.

 ### Climate Goes Political

 I've been working on the world of Climate Goes Political for a while now.
 It has been a lot of effort to go through and change each version of the cities and land around them to fit the new design plans and make them look different enough.
 However, this has been very rewarding.
-Now, when one looks at the cities from afar, it is much easier to differentiate them from eachother.
+Now, when one looks at the cities from afar, it is much easier to differentiate them from each other.
 I ended up zooming the camera back in for the time being, but it is in the plans for the future to enable some kind of zoomed-out camera.
 Simply put, my energy is better spent on making sure the other games are ready for submission seeing that this game is already in a good place.
 This new version that I have been working on throughout the semester is now on [itch.io](https://discotraystudios.itch.io/climate-goes-political).